This chapter explains how to patch a Pandoras Box Site. In detail, it shows, how to..

 You can also enter the address in the Patch tab directly.
 When entering a Universe number on the level of a Layer or Site, all underlying Parameters get the same Universe.

 When you enter a "Start Address" on the level of a Layer or Site, the address increases automatically for the included Parameters.
-If you patch more than 512 channels you will be asked, whether you like to "Wrap" or "Shift" the index.
+If you patch more than 512 channels you will be asked, whether you want to "Wrap" or "Shift" the index.
 "Wrap" simply uses all available channels even if the Parameters of a Layer would span across two Universes.
 "Shift" always starts with a new Universe for a Layer if it does not fit into the rest of the last universe.

-In other words, first enter a Universe and then a starting address if you like to patch the channel and universe automatically.
+In other words, first enter a Universe and then a starting address if you would like to patch the channel and universe automatically.

 This image shows that "Opacity", "X Pos" and "Y Pos" are patched.
 After checking the boxes, "1" was entered in the "Addr" field for Layer 2.1 to patch the Layer automatically.
 This has the result that "Opacity" is patched to channel 1, "X Pos" to 2 and "Y Pos" to 4.